SciFiFarms/scififarms.com/pages/02.technocore/01.using-technocore/docs.md

   -  [dev.env](https://github.com/SciFiFarms/TechnoCore/blob/refactor/dev.env) has been commented with how to use each variable

 ## Secrets
 While the goal is to put all configuration in that file, the reality is that secrets should not be stored in plain text, so in some cases, a secret will need to be manually added.
-Use the [enter_secrets command](../commands#enter-secrets): `./tc enter_secrets`; it will prompt you for the approprate tokens or keys.
+Use the [enter_secrets command](../commands#enter-secrets): `./tc enter_secrets`; it will prompt you for the appropriate tokens or keys.
 Alternatively, you can checkout [Developing TechnoCore: Secrets](../../developing-technocore/secrets) for more information.

 ## Workflow
 1. Make changes to the .env file